+As indicated in the introduction, there are four major divisions of the human family, and each Gospel is slanted in the direction of one of these segments.
 The Gospel of Matthew is written primarily to the nation Israel, and therefore to the religious man.
 You need a background of the Old Testament to understand Matthew.
-There is a movement in the Gospel of Matthew.
-It's like a swinging door that swings back into the Old Testament, gathering up more Old Testament prophecies than any other Gospel, and then it swings into the New Testament farther than any other one since only in the Gospel of Matthew is the church mentioned.
+I have written a book entitled Moving Through Matthew because there is a movement in the Gospel of Matthew.
+It is like a swinging door that swings back into the Old Testament, gathering up more Old Testament prophecies than any other Gospel, and then it swings into the New Testament farther than any other one since only in the Gospel of Matthew is the church mentioned.

 It was written by an ex-taxgatherer to meet the need of his countrymen.
+As a taxgatherer, Matthew had a great need, although he was a rich man.
 When Matthew wrote about himself, he had very little to say:

-As Jesus passed on from there, He saw a man named Matthew sitting at the tax office.
-And He said to him, "Follow me."
-So he arose and followed Him. -Matthew 9:9
+And as Jesus passed forth from there, he saw a man, named Matthew, sitting at the tax office; and he saith unto him, Follow me.
+And he arose, and followed him.
+(Matthew 9:9)

-But both Mark and Luke tell us that Matthew actually made our Lord a great feast in his house and invited in all his friends for dinner-apparently, he was a wealthy man.
-But Matthew had a great need.
-He tells us practically nothing about himself, because he is presenting another.
+But both Mark and Luke tell us that Matthew made our Lord a great feast in his house and invited in all his friends for dinner - apparently he was a wealthy man.
+Matthew tells us practically nothing about himself because he is presenting another.

-The Gospel of Matthew was originally written in Hebrew-the only New Testament book to be written in that language.
+Now the Gospel of Matthew was originally written in the Hebrew language.
+It is the only New Testament book that was written in Hebrew.
 How do we know this?
-Well, Papias, one of the early church fathers and a bishop in Asia Minor who lived toward the end of the first century and into the second, turned to Christ under the preaching of Philip and Bartholomew.
+Well, Papias, one of the early church fathers, and a bishop in Asia Minor who lived toward the end of the first century and into the second, turned to Christ under the preaching of Philip and Bartholomew.
 He was an associate of Polycarp, the martyr, and was contemporary with Justus of Jerusalem and Ignatius of Antioch.
+He is the one who tells us that the Gospel of Matthew was written in Hebrew:

-He tells us, "Matthew wrote the Oracles (of the Lord) in the Hebrew tongue, and every one interpreted them as he was able."
-Eusebius, historian of the third century, also wrote:
+Matthew wrote the Oracles (of the Lord) in the Hebrew tongue, and every one interpreted them as he was able.

+Eusebius, historian of the third century, wrote: